Farewell to Smitty, a different kind of casualty of war / By Jeff Nelligan, Richmond Times-Dispatch / May 31, 2022

 Smitty’s military career spanned a quarter century of American conflict - the Cold War, post-Cold War European turmoil and Islamic jihad.
 He was in Germany at Bad Aibling Station in 1985 as an enlisted soldier serving with a detachment intercepting Soviet and East German transmissions.
 He left active service, went to college and then joined the Maryland National Guard where I met him in the 629th Military Intelligence Battalion, a Cold War-focused unit which exists no more.
 The First Gulf War in 1991 passed over the battalion but then there was a need for troops to police the turbulent Balkan states.
 Smitty volunteered in 1999 and deployed to Bosnia for more than a year.

 I saw those NCO leadership qualities up close as an enlisted Army Reservist then Army Guardsman for 14 years.
-And yet, I found it difficult to properly explain to my non-service peers the military ethic behind such leadership - the sense of duty and loyalty, the cohesion of diverse units (my battalion was majority-minority) and the camaraderie that fostered performance and accountability.
+And yet, I still find it difficult to properly explain to my non-service peers the deep military ethic behind such leadership - the sense of duty and loyalty, the cohesion of diverse units (my battalion was majority-minority) and the camaraderie that fostered performance and accountability.

-Of course, compared to the vast majority of servicemen and women, my military service was modest, mostly composed of maintaining Humvees and performing administrative tasks.
-However, my three sons are active-duty military officers; two of them lead dozens of enlisted men and women work with complex equipment (some of it lethal) worth hundreds of millions of dollars and have been in tight situations that are unfathomable to their non-military peers.
+Of course, compared to the vast majority of servicemen and women, my military service was modest, mostly composed of maintaining Humvees, cleaning weapons, and performing administrative tasks.
+However, my three sons are active-duty military officers; two of them lead dozens of enlisted men and women and work with complex equipment (some of it lethal) worth hundreds of millions of dollars and have been in tight situations that are unfathomable to their non-military peers.
 My sons depend heavily on the Smittys of this world.

-Even after the grind of patrols in Kosovo Smitty hung in there and in 2007 deployed to Iraq to work in intelligence guy, the same job he’d had at Bad Aibling Station 22 years and several new world orders prior.
+Even after the grind of patrols in Kosovo Smitty hung in there and in 2007 deployed to Iraq to work in an intelligence role, the same job he’d had at Bad Aibling Station 22 years and several new world orders prior.

 He came back a year later and his closest friends immediately knew something was wrong.
 He isolated himself and when he did emerge, he was erratic in behavior and a changed man.
 He hadn’t been in combat in Iraq; the closest to danger he’d come was when one evening several Iraqi soldiers on his base haphazardly fired hundreds of rounds into the sky and dozens of bullets rained down through a large tent in which Smitty was attending a briefing, injuring several soldiers.

-A dozen guys from the unit gather in the cemetery parking lot after Smitty’s burial, all of us shaken by the anger of his Mom and sister.
+A dozen guys from the old unit gather in the cemetery parking lot after Smitty’s burial, smoking cigarettes and drinking coffee and all of us are still shaken by the anger and rage of his Mom and sister.
 None of us knew what exactly had happened.
 And as with all guys who’ve served closely in a military unit, there was no lack of candor.
-One senior NCO who had driven 130 miles that morning to Hebron said, “Look, guys, you all know Smitty didn’t really like me at all and I didn’t really like him.
-We had some real blowups in Kosovo and at Victory [Camp Victory in Iraq] and those rounds through the tent put us even more on edge.
+One senior NCO, a real hardass though grudgingly admired, had driven 130 miles that morning to Hebron and he said, “Look, guys, you all know Smitty didn’t really like me at all and I didn’t really like him.
+We had some real blowups in Kosovo and at Victory [Camp Victory in Iraq] and all those rounds through the tent put us even more on edge.
 But I knew he respected me and I respected him.”

 Regret was the dominant sentiment.
 Why hadn’t we made more of an effort to see Smitty?
 To all these guys, mostly vets with an experienced outlook on service, it was a mystery.
 One thing though: The anger of his mom and sister pounded in our heads.